 This lecture-lab course studies the relationships between humans and physical environments, both natural and built.
 Topics include environmental assessment, attitudes and behavior toward the environment, and the psychological effects of such environmental factors as crowding, architectural design, extreme environments, pollution and natural disasters.
 The laboratory is required of all students.
-Prerequisites: ENVS 101 and PSYC 100 or 101.
+Prerequisites: ENVS 101 and PSYC 101NL or 101WL (without lab or with lab .
 Also offered as PSYC 318 and through Peace Studies.